Our Girls U9-11s playing at home in the summer of 2020.

-Our numbers of girls has doubled each of the last two years.
-In 2018, we had 31 girls playing cricket at the club, all between schools year Reception and school year 7, with the majority in school years 2-6.
-We believe we're rapidly becoming the 'go to' club in the local area for girls of these ages.
+Our numbers of girls roughly doubled each year between 2017-2019 and we grew a little in 2020 even with the Covid-19 pandemic happening.
+In 2020, we had 56 girls playing cricket at the club, all between school year Reception and school year 8, with the majority in school years 2-7.
+We believe we're rapidly becoming a 'go to' club in the local area for girls of these ages.

-In 2017 and 2018 we have put several girls forward for trials with Surrey, and we will continue to work with Surrey and London Schools Cricket Association to give our girls every opportunity to play representative cricket.
+We will continue to work with Surrey and London Schools' Cricket Association to give our girls every opportunity to play representative cricket.